arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 02.07.17
+*The Signal-Man* is a supernatural short story by Charles Dickens.
+It tells the story of a seemingly crazy signal-man who keeps seeing ghosts on the job.
+The narrator, who randomly visits the signal-man while he is down near the tracks, is skeptical.
+However, the signal-man dies under very eerie circumstances, leaving the ending ambiguous as to whether something abnormal was going on.

 ### 02.05.17
 [2003 Boeing 727-223 disappearance](https://en.wikipedia.org/wiki/2003_Boeing_727-223_disappearance).